Jerit3787/ctf/_posts/2024-12-29-wargamesmy-2024-writeup.md

 Based on `admin.php`, the poem needs to have certain amout of words & lines thus the words and spaces are created.
 Included there is a `templatePath` argument which points to their `ftp` instance.

+>As of this writing, you can create your own temporary `ftp` server on this link. [https://sftpcloud.io/tools/free-ftp-server](https://sftpcloud.io/tools/free-ftp-server)
+{: .prompt-tip}

 As for their payload, here are their payload.

 {% raw %}